 Public speaking is essential for any business professional.
 Gain the knowledge and skills you need to become more relaxed, organized, and persuasive, whether you are collaborating with coworkers, or the keynote at a conference.
 Learn fresh strategies to share your big ideas with poise and precision.
 Study the physical, vocal, and analytical techniques used by actors and directors to maximize the potential of every meeting, presentation, and negotiation in the business world.

-In this class, students will dive into the thrilling world of Shakespeare’s famous leading men.
-From the poetic Romeo to the manipulating Proteus, students will explore these unforgettable characters through lively discussions, creative activities, and a deep dive into their motivations.
+In this class, students will dive into the thrilling world of Shakespeare’s fools.
+From the Feste and Touchstone to the Gravediggers in Hamlet, students will explore these unforgettable characters through lively discussions, creative activities, and a deep dive into their motivations.
 Working from the perspectives of actors, directors, and scholars, students will analyze what makes these character tick and how they still feel relevant today.
-By the end, you’ll uncover the secrets behind Shakespeare’s most leading men and their lasting impact on both the stage and modern storytelling.
+By the end, you’ll uncover the secrets behind Shakespeare’s famous clowns and their lasting impact on both the stage and modern storytelling.

 IN-PERSON CLASSES | $299